syncfusion-content/wpf-docs/wpf/DataGrid/Paging.md

 #### Limitations

 1. SfDataPager doesn’t accepts `DataTable` as Source.
-2. `AddNewRow` is not supported in SfDataGrid.
+2. `AddNewRow` is not supported in SfDataPager.
-3. `FilterRow` is not supported in SfDataGrid.
+3. `FilterRow` is not supported in SfDataPager.

 ## Load data in on-demand